sunnylalwani41/Online_Sweet_Store_Rest_API/README.md

 - open terminal of your editor
 - use  --> git clone (paste link) <--
 - after project cloned to your folder
-- go to BakedDelightApplication.java file inside com.masai folder
+- go to BakedDelightApplication.java file inside com.masai package
-- run as Spring Boot
+- run as Spring Boot App

  - Entity Relationship Diagram
     -